-In the Spring of 2016, the College of Engineering and Physical Sciences recently launched a new educational outreach initiative aimed at providing rich STEM educational experiences to the K-12 community throughout New Hampshire.
+In the Spring of 2016, the College of Engineering and Physical Sciences launched a new educational outreach initiative aimed at providing rich STEM educational experiences to the K-12 community throughout New Hampshire.

-STEMbassadors is a team of more than 50 CEPS students who are dedicated to providing inspiration, role models and hands on STEM activities to students.
+STEMbassadors is a team of more than 50 CEPS students who are dedicated to providing inspiration, role models and hands-on STEM activities to students.
 All nine academic departments within CEPS are represented, ensuring a wide-range of topics are delivered to the K-12 community.
 A list of the offered activities can be found here.

-The STEMbassadors returned the the North Country and added visits to Lancaster, Groveton and Conway prior to hosting the second annual North Country STEMfest.
+The STEMbassadors returned to the North Country and added visits to Lancaster, Groveton and Conway prior to hosting the second annual North Country STEMfest.
 The group also hosts annual events in Sullivan County and the southwestern area of New Hampshire.

 Those interested in learning more about the STEMbassadors should contact outreach manager Brooks Payette at email@example.com.